klynton/presentation_ci_with_puppet/cont_integration_with_puppet/presentation/03_deploy_enviros.md

 # Deploy Branches to Puppet Environments #

-!SLIDE transition=fade smbullets incremental
+!SLIDE transition=fade bullets incremental

 ## *A quick review*

 - We have a **Pupeptfile** in a **control repo** on **git**
 - For **each topic branch** we have **different modules** declared in the **Puppetfile**
 - We have a **RESTful** webhook on the Puppet master, and our **git repo** is configured to **POST** on ***'git push'***
-- ... now the fun part

 !SLIDE transition=fade smbullets incremental

 # deploy() #

-!SLIDE smaller
+!SLIDE small
 ## First, the ***JSON sent in the POST*** to our Puppet master ***is parsed for the branch ref***:
 	@@@ Ruby
 	...